LGBTQ* Art, Graphics and Advertising History

 (following text from ADVOCATE)

-Posters depicting Rubinstein as a caring mom urging her “sons” to play safe were plastered all over Los Angeles’s buses and buildings before going national and then international-they were spotted on phone booths as far away as Madrid.
+Posters depicting Rubinstein as a caring mom urging her “sons” to play safe were plastered all over Los Angeles’ buses and buildings before going national and then international.
+(They were spotted on phone booths as far away as Madrid.)

 A quarter century after their debut, Rubinstein’s posters have found a second life — no séances required.
 Physician Irene Adams, an AIDS specialist in Brazil, is bringing Mother’s lessons to her nation as part of a new youth outreach initiative.